In January 2011, the Commission on Accountability and Policy for Religious Organizations ("the Commission") was established.

-Mr. Boyd Black has served as Associate General Counsel with The Church of Jesus Christ of Latter-day Saints, Salt Lake City.
-He is a frequent lecturer on legal topics and has authored number articles on nonprofit issues.
-He is a member of the Committee on Exempt Organizations, Section of Taxation Co-Chairman of the Subcommittee on Religious Organization of the American Bar Association.
+Mr. Boyd Black has served as associate general counsel with The Church of Jesus Christ of Latter-day Saints, Salt Lake City.
+He is a frequent lecturer on legal topics and has authored numerous articles on nonprofit issues.
+He is a member of the Committee on Exempt Organizations, Section of Taxation; co-chairman of the Subcommittee on Religious Organizations of the American Bar Association.

 Mr. Mike Buster earned his bachelor’s degree from Ouachita Baptist University and his master’s degree from Southwestern Baptist Theological Seminary.
 For the past 23 years he has been on staff at Prestonwood Baptist Church and serves as the executive pastor.
 He has served as adjunct professor at three Southern Baptist theological seminaries.
 Mr. Buster also serves on the board of trustees for GuideStone Funds, Ouachita Baptist University, Amazon Outreach, and Bridge Builders Ministry.